-The Seattle Distinguished Gentleman’s Ride 2019 is in the books!
-Here’s a little photo re-cap of the day’s events.
+It’s time once again for The Seattle Distinguished Gentleman’s Ride 2019 edition!
+Here’s a little photo recap of the day’s events.

 Like last year, the Seattle ride was split into two rides.
 Actually three if you count the eastside ride.
 Over 400 riders registered.
 We joined the Seattle South ride, which went from Burien to White Center to Alki to Fremont where we converge with the other rides.